 In South Africa, the law defines anyone who is neither black, white or Asiatic as coloured.

-In South Africa, the law defines anyone who is neither black, white or Asiatic as coloured.
+Background: In South Africa, the law defines anyone who is neither black, white or Asiatic as coloured.
 There are about two-and-a-half million of these people in a total population of twenty-six million.
 Like the black man, they have no vote; they face discrimination in housing, jobs, education and many other fields; and they are striving for real political rights.

 SYNOPSIS: The fact of discontent among the coloureds was brought home to the South African government during the black unrest that began almost three years ago with the Soweto riots.
 White South Africans were stunned when large numbers of the coloured youth took to the streets of their townships around Cape Town in open support of the black students.
 As a result, the government is now wooing them as never before with attractive new housing projects, like this one at Atlantic, near Cape Town, and also with low-interests loans and political promises.